 3. The SSA website refers to 10 regions other than Tbilisi (including Adjara, but excluding Abkhazia) with Mestia as a separate region, and no mention of Racha-Lechkhumi-Kvemo Svaneti (perhaps included under Imereti).
 The SESA staff list includes an officer responsible for Mestia under Samegrelo-Zemo Svaneti regional centre (but who is not specifically in the organigram), and a regional centre at Ambrolauri for Racha-Lechkhumi-Kvemo Svaneti (which is also shown as one of the units in the organigram).
 An officer responsible for Poti is included under Samegrelo-Zemo Svaneti and an officer for Marneuli under Kvemo Kartli both in the staff list and the organigram.
 Is it correct that employment services in Mestia will be managed from Zugdidi regional office without representation in Mestia/Zemo Svaneti itself?
 Similarly for Kobuleti from Batumi?
 Will Poti and Marneuli - despite specific officers in the organigram, they will also be managed from the relevant regional centres?

+Please see the attachedEnglish version of SESA organigram.
+There were mistakes in previous version sent by us.

 Comparison of Sources on ESS/SESA Territorial Units and Application of NSM